 Nimisis was the Nim assigned to General Khaba

-King Queen and
+Nubians were the people of the Upper Kingdom.
+Notable Nubians in this story are King Kerma, Queen Nima, Rafah, T’jaru, and Hetephe.
+Djoser and Hotep were half Nubian through their mother, Nima.

 Oceanids were a sisterhood of independent, worldly, exceptionally competent women who formed a worldwide network of like-minded women.
 Polydore and Rhodus were notable Oceanids in this narrative.